 What Is a Tendon Injection?

-Most frequently, the physician will inject a mixture of an anesthetic agent and a steroid.
+A corticosteroid injection, also referred to as cortisone or steroid, is one common type of injection used for its anti-inflammatory effects.
+Typically, your surgeon will inject a mixture of an anesthetic agent with the steroid.
 The anesthetic agent numbs the pain fibers surrounding and within the tendon and the steroid decreases inflammation.

 Risks and Complications